percona/pxb-docs/docs/xtrabackup-option-reference.md

 !!! note "Mutual exclusion"

     `--tables` and `--databases` are mutually exclusive.
-Supplying both in the same command line causes XtraBackup to ignore one of them (currently `--databases`).
+Supplying both in the same command line causes XtraBackup to behave unexpectedly. `--databases` acts as a high-level filter: databases not listed are skipped entirely.
+However, databases that *are* listed are treated as having all their tables included, causing the `--tables` regex to be ignored for those databases.
 Use only one of the options per backup operation.

 Accepted syntax: